The Conservancy’s Mission

 Proposed Mitigated Negative Declaration: The Mitigated Negative Declaration proposed for adoption for this project finds that the proposed project will not have a significant effect on the environment and that preparation of an environmental impact report is not required.

-Click here to read the Mitigated Negative Declaration
+Click here to read the proposed final Mitigated Negative Declaration, staff recommendation, and associated documents.

 Click here to see the project location